grommet/grommet/src/js/components/MaskedInput/README.md

 **value**

 What text to put in the input.
-It will automatically be aligned to
+The caller should ensure that it
-      the mask.
+      is initially valid with respect to the mask.

 ```
 string